MarkosComK/ZLib/README.md

 - ✅ `isDigit` - Check if character is a digit
 - ✅ `isAlNum` - Check if character is alphanumeric
 - ✅ `isAscii` - Check if character is ASCII
+- ✅ `isSpace` - Check if character is space
 - ✅ `isPrint` - Check if character is printable
 - ✅ `toUpper` - Convert to uppercase
 - ✅ `toLower` - Convert to lowercase